vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 From the collation of the Jaunpur fragment and the Haraha Inscription it becomes clear that both Maukhari inscriptions follow a similar traditioṇ This tradition assigned to Harivarman great military prowess, to ādityavarman piety,

-26 For the verses 8 to 11 compare the Haraha Inscription verse 13: jitvāndhrādhipatiṁsahasragaṇitatredhākṣaradvāraṇam
+26 For the verses 8 to 11 compare the Haraha Inscription verse 13: jitvāndhrādhipatiṁsahasragaṇitatredhākṣaradvāraṇaṁ,

-. ,

 vyāvalganniyutātisaṁkhyaturagān bha ˙